 Article 15 of Law No. 4054 on Protection of Competition ("Law No. 4054") authorises the Authority to conduct on-site investigations.
-The Authority can examine the physical records as well as those in electronic space and IT systems, mobile devices, paperwork and documents of the investigated undertakings and, if necessary, take copies of the same and request undertakings to provide written or verbal explanations on specific topics.
-The Board can also examine personal email accounts if these are used for business correspondence (Askaynak, December 26, 2019, 19-46/793-346) as well as mobile correspondences including from online mediums such as WhatsApp (Auto Expertise, July 9, 2020, 20-33/439-196; Ege Konteyner, January 2, 2020, 20-01/3-2; Burdur Akaryakıt, January 9, 2020, 20-03/28-12; Orthodontics, March 29, 2018, 18-09/157-77; and Mosas, June 21, 2018, 18-20/356-176).
-The Authority published Guidelines on Examination of Digital Data during On-site Inspections.
+The Authority can examine the physical records as well as those in electronic and IT systems, mobile devices, paperwork and documents of the investigated undertakings and, if need be, take copies of the same and request undertakings to provide written or verbal explanations on specific topics.
+The Board can also examine personal email accounts if these are used for business correspondence (Askaynak, December 26, 2019, 19-46/793-346) and mobile correspondence, which includes correspondence though applications such as WhatsApp (Auto Expertise, July 9, 2020, 20-33/439-196; and Ege Konteyner, January 2, 2020, 20-01/3-2).
+The Authority has published Guidelines on Examination of Digital Data during On-site Inspections.